Isaac-Kingsley007/One-Game/README.md

 ✅ **Automated Payouts**: Winners receive funds automatically through blockchain execution
 ✅ **Complete Transparency**: All game logic and fund movements are visible on-chain
 ✅ **Trustless Operation**: No intermediary or centralized authority controls the funds
-✅ **Gas-Sponsored Transactions**: Optional sponsored transactions for seamless UX
-✅ **Provably Fair**: All game outcomes can be verified on the blockchain

 ### Key Features